thomasahle/numberlink/README.md

     ACCCA
     AAAAA

-Also read the INSTALL file
+If the puzzle wasn't solvable, `IMPOSSIBLE` will be printed.

-See bin/numberlink --help
+To learn about the available option flags, see `$ bin/numberlink --help`.

 What Numberlink is not
 ----------------------

 You can't use numberlink for checking if a puzzle is unique.
-Indeed numberlink will only solve puzzles where the solution use 100% of the paper and no path touches itself.
+Indeed numberlink will only solve puzzles where the solution use 100% of the paper and no link touches itself.

 If you want to find the number of solution to a general numberlink puzzle I